The Daubert Analysis

 Daubert has also been cited with apparent approval in Ripa Owens-Corning Fiberglass, 282 N.J.
 Super.
 373 (App.
 Div.
 1995).

-Case preparation has become even more critical in the wake of Daubert.
-Attorneys must appreciate the heightened scrutiny that their experts will be put through from the very first contact with the expert.
-One must pay as much attention to an expert’s methodology as his/her conclusion.
+Case preparation has become even more critical in the wake of Daubert analysis.
+In fact, attorneys must appreciate the heightened scrutiny that their experts will be put through from the very first contact with the expert.
+Additionally, one must pay as much attention to an expert’s methodology as his/her conclusion.
 At the same time, the attorney must be sure that the facts support the expert’s conclusion.